Ilwyd/runetrack/README.md

-A website for tracking Runescape 3 Dailies, Weeklies, Monthlies and others.
+A website for tracking Runescape 3 Dailies, Weeklies, Monthlies and other experience, loot or reputation rewarding time gated tasks.